koroshan/startup-kit-templates/README.md

 # Overview

-This repo contains a collection of AWS [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) templates intended to help you set up common pieces of AWS infrastructure.
+The StartupKit-templates repo contains a collection of AWS [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) templates intended to help you set up common pieces of AWS infrastructure.
 Each template defines a [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), which is a collection of related resources that can be created, updated, or deleted as a single unit.
 Templates are available for creating:

-- A secure network inside a [VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)
+- A secure network inside a [VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) [jump](#vpc)
 - A [bastion host](https://en.wikipedia.org/wiki/Bastion_host) to securely access instances inside the VPC
 - A deployment environment using [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)
 - A container-based environment using [Amazon Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html)